Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Ensemble of Hash functions

 \subsection{Ensemble of linear hash functions}

 Tsurumaru and Hayashi\cite{Tsuru} focus on linear functions over the finite field $\FF_2$.
 Now, we treat the case of linear functions over a finite field $\FF_q$, where $q$ is a power of a prime number $p$.
+That is, the following contents are generalization of the arguments given in \cite{Tsuru}.
+Further, the contents withe respect to the modified mutual information are not given in \cite{Tsuru} even with $q=2$.
 We assume that sets ${\cal A}$, ${\cal B}$ are $\FF_q^n$, $\FF_q^m$ respectively with $n\ge m$, and $f$ are linear functions over $\FF_q$.
 Note that, in this case, there is a kernel $C$ corresponding to a given linear function $f$, which is a vector space of the dimension $n-m$ or more.
 Conversely, when given a vector subspace $C \subset\FF_q^n$ of the dimension $n-m$ or more, we can always construct a linear function

 That is, we can always identify a linear hash function $f_{C}$ and a code $C$.

 When $C_{\bX}=\Ker f_{\bX}$, the definition of $\varepsilon$-universal$_2$ function ensemble of (\ref{eq:def-universal-2}) takes the form